Pau Grand Prix: Return of European Formula Three (2014–2022)

 From 2014 to 2018, the Pau Grand Prix was headlined by the FIA Formula 3 European Championship.
 The Formula Renault 2.0 Alps also returned to Pau in 2014.
 The GT4 European Series joined the event in 2016, being replaced by the FFSA GT Championship from 2017 to 2019.
 For 2019 and 2022, the Euroformula Open Championship became the new headlining formula race.
 2020 race was cancelled due to the COVID-19 pandemic, and there was no race planned for 2021.
 The World Touring Car Cup and FIA ETCR – eTouring Car World Cup joined the event in 2022.

 Formula Four (2023)

-Also in 2023, the Euroformula Open Championship was intended to be the headlining formula race, however the Euroformula Open race was cancelled on 5 May due to a misunderstanding between the organisers of Euroformula and Pau GP organizers linked with the possibility to run on sustainable fuel during the weekend.
+In 2023, the Euroformula Open Championship was intended to be the headlining formula race, however the Euroformula Open race was cancelled on 5 May due to a misunderstanding between the organisers of Euroformula and Pau GP organizers linked with the possibility to run on sustainable fuel during the weekend.
 After the cancellation of Euroformula race, the weekend program was updated and French F4 Championship was designated to be the titular race, in which the third Formula 4 race would be considered the Grand Prix.
 Besides French F4 Championship, TCR Europe Touring Car Series joined the event in 2023.

+Decline (2024–present)

+Due to financial difficulties of the Association Sportive de l'Automobile Club Basco-Béarnais (ASAC BB), the future of the Pau Grand Prix seemed uncertain.
+At the end of 2023, the ASAC BB announced that the Pau Grand Prix would be cancelled ahead of the 2024 season, with a plan to return in 2025.

+On October 8, 2024, the ASAC BB appeared before the Pau Judicial Court requesting to be placed under safeguard proceedings due to unpaid dues of approximately €150,000.
+On December 8, 2024, ASAC BB took part in a general assembly for the city of Pau, which revealed that the institution had experienced financial difficulties since 2022.
+Although the race is expected to return around the 2025-2027 seasons, the Pau Grand Prix would be jeopardized for the 2025 season ahead of furthering financial difficulties.